Attigo Academy Trust is made up of a collaboration of professionals and experts who set, deliver and are accountable for, the vision and strategy.

 Prior to this, Karen worked within the school Improvement service at Hackney as an Executive Headteacher where she coached, mentored and developed Leadership and Governance in a number of schools causing concern, including successfully leading a school out of ‘Special Measures’.
 Karen has mentored a number of new Headteachers and delivers training to Leaders as part of their induction process.

 Karen is an accredited National Leader of Education and is an experienced Ofsted Inspector with experience of both section 8 and section 5 inspections.
-Karen is also a Trustee for CLEAPSS and is a member of the board for Healthy Schools London.
+Karen is also a Trustee for REDSTART which is a charity supporting pupils to develop financial literacy.

 Helen Thomas BEd, NPQH

 Helen has been at Alma Primary School since September 2012.
 The school was categorised as Requires Improvement until March 2015 when it was graded Good with an Outstanding Early Years.
 Helen raised standards, developed leadership and management and built capacity within the school.

 Prior to working at Alma, Helen worked in a Newham school where as Deputy, with responsibility for Literacy, safeguarding, curriculum development and CPD, she supported the school in moving from serious weakness to Outstanding – achieving Literacy results which placed the school in the top 100 schools in the country.
 Helen has had experience of working in partnership with a number of schools to improve standards and has recently been asked to be a Leader of Learning by the Local Authority’s school improvement service and has experience of school reviews.
 Helen is a member and Chair of the School’s Forum a statutory advisory body for finance.